(Note: We also have a list of memorable non-Sondheim musicals.)

 The Hypocrites’ 2014 production of Into the Woods (directed by Geoff Button) was a treat for the eyes and ears, with the company’s characteristic inventive design and staging.
 But what earned this production a place on our favorites list was the depth of the acting.
 Even though this was the 21st time we’d seen Into the Woods, we had never experienced it with such a depth of emotion, “realness” of characters, and high-stakes story-telling.
 It was musical theatre with acting worthy of a Tony Kushner play.

 Another favorite Into the Woods was a 2015 production at Northwestern University, directed by Scott Weinstein.
 The singing and acting were flawless, made even more memorable by some inventive design and staging choices.

 Until near the end, Assassins is in some sense a series of mini-plays featuring one or two actors.
 In the outstanding productions, all of these episodes hit the mark, and the whole is even greater than the sum of its parts.
-Our favorite productions include an amateur student production, a couple of storefront professional productions, and a large-scale Equity theatre.
-All were consistently excellent throughout the show and featured many standout performances.
+Our favorites include an amateur student production, a couple of storefront professional productions, and a large-scale Equity theatre show.
+All were consistently excellent and featured many standout performances.

 Assassins at Apple Tree Theatre in 1996 was directed by Gary Griffin, and the cast included a number of performers that were new to us at the time but have become favorites: McKinley Carter (Ensemble, Emma Goldman), Anne Gunn (Sara Jane Moore), and Stef Tovar (Leon Czolgosz).
 Kevin Earley played the Balladeer until late in the run, when he departed to play Curly in Oklahoma at Drury Lane Oakbrook.
 By the time we saw the show, George Smart (Lee Harvey Oswald) had also assumed the role of the Balladeer.